 For more information about ALS Focus and to access the survey, visit: http://als.org/als-focus

 Talking with Children and Youths about ALS

-By: Cheri Mathis, LSCSW, LCSW, Care Services Specialist
+By: Cheri Mathis, LSCSW, LCSW, ALS Navigator

 ALS not only affects the person diagnosed; it also affects the family as a whole.
 Families often include children and youths.
 Many parents worry that they will burden or scare children by talking about ALS, what it is and what will happen to their family member.
 Children and youths see changes and sense other family members' worry, sadness and grief, but are often afraid to upset them by asking or talking about what is going on.
 Children often understand much more than we give them credit for, so starting from a point of openness and honesty is very important.

 Many children and youths are also involved in some type of caregiving.
 Being a young caregiver is not inherently bad or negative, nor is the person with ALS a bad parent or grandparent for needing the care provided by a child or youth.
 Indeed, being a caregiver can be an extraordinary opportunity to share and build relationships in the home.
 What is important is that the youth be recognized, supported, and encouraged to have outlets beyond care.

 You may wonder how to talk to your children about this illness, the care they are providing and the changes in the family.
 Where do you go for support, education and guidance?
 You don’t have to have all the answers.
 And there is no one right way to handle these conversations and the role your child or youth may play in caregiving.
 What and how you communicate will depend on the age and involvement of the child or youth, their relationship to the person with ALS, and how your family communicates.
 The key theme is communication – how to do it, maintain it and include it in everyday life.
 How can you start and keep the conversation going?
 How can the individual and family live with ALS, not in spite of ALS?